 Think of the breast augmentation as increasing the size of the breast and the breast lift or mastopexy as improving the breast position.

-To determine if you are a good candidate for a breast lift procedure, schedule an initial consultation with Dr. Mark Mandell-Brown in Cincinnati, Ohio.
+To determine if you are a good candidate for a breast lift, call our office today to schedule an initial consultation with Dr. Mark Mandell-Brown in Cincinnati, Ohio.
 During your initial consultation you can discuss what expectations you have and what results a breast lift can provide.

 More breast lift information:

 “I believe that the best approach for a successful breast lift surgery is good communication between the plastic surgeon and the patient.” ~ Dr. Mandell-Brown